mwladyka126/bazar/README.md

 - `build`: to build the project with the files placed in `src` and `public` folders,
 - `start`: to watch changes in the `src` folder,
 - `test`: to run tests,
-- `refactor`: to format the files from the `src/` folder according to the rules of code formatting and check errors with ESLinta
+- `refactor`: to format the files from the `src/` folder according to the rules of code formatting and check errors with ESLint